t0t/t0tapi/readme.md

 - Realizo sitios web a mano.
 Esto me permite tener total control del código, manteniendolo limpio y optimizado.

-- I do not use Third Party libraries (like Bootstrap, Fundation, Susy, etc.)
+- I do not use 3rd party libraries (like Bootstrap, Fundation, Susy, etc.)

   I hand-code everything from scratch, and there is a reason to to that: every line of code that I write it wanna serve one porpuse.
 Cuando incluyes una librería lo que estás haciendo es cargar una enorme candidad de código que se servirá al usuario y que tendrás que mantener.
 El 90% de ese código no lo necesitas.